Archives

 Students posing by their drought resistance plants

-George Washington Carver School of Arts and Sciences students Nickole Lacourse and Maya Mendoza are concerned about the multi-year drought that California is experiencing, and particularly how much water is typically used to maintain outdoor landscapes.
+George Washington Carver School of Arts and Sciences students Nickole and Maya are concerned about the multi-year drought that California is experiencing, and particularly how much water is typically used to maintain outdoor landscapes.
 They devised a plan to xeriscape an area of campus with drought-tolerant species.
 The team prepped the garden area and adjacent raised bed by removing weeds and adding soil and compost, then planted a variety of species known to thrive with very little water, such as California fuschia.
 They also installed drip irrigation in their plot, which will serve as a demonstration garden highlighting water-wise, landscaping plants and practices.

 Garden bed that has drough-tolerant plant species